 Our Koi pond was my husband’s last big project before his MS really began to kick his butt.
 It took him a whole summer to build.
 He dug it out by hand on his few days off from work and once the installation ended, it was my turn to plant the garden around it.
 Our yard quickly became our pride and joy.
 Unfortunately, the work and energy involved in keeping the pond thriving is beyond both of us these days.
 I filled the pond in and am working on turning it into level lawn, maybe with a bocce court and a patio or two.
 The Koi have gone on to another, larger pond where they are happy and well fed.

-I don’t where the future will take me.
 I hope it’s where I want to be.

 One day at a time.

 Always moving forward.